Five Benefits of Rituals27 comments

-“Rituals” may be a confusing term for some people.
+“Rituals” may be a confusing term for some people who don’t realized the benefits of rituals.
 When I was growing up Catholic, this term was off putting to me.
 It conjured images of black magic.

 Little did I realize I was involved in rituals everyday: I recited the Pledge of Allegiance every morning at school, said a pray before meals, light candles as an altar server at church, and attended weddings and baptisms.
 All with positive, life-giving intentions.
 Rituals create a space for us to focus on what is most important to us, make commitments, embrace beliefs, forgive, celebrate accomplishment, honor community, and show appreciation.
 Whether we know it or not, we do them all the time.
 And the benefits are immeasurable.

 Faith does not make things easy, it makes them possible.

 1. Rituals bring your awareness and attention to the present moment